Avianca: Star Alliance

-On November 10, 2010, Star Alliance announced that Avianca (and its merger counterpart, TACA) were full members in 2012.
+On November 10, 2010, Star Alliance announced that Avianca (and its merger counterpart, TACA) would be full members in 2012.
 Due to Avianca's entry into Star Alliance, it ended its codeshare agreement with Delta Air Lines and began a new codeshare agreement with United Airlines.
-TACA had been codesharing with United Airlines since 2006.
+TACA has been codesharing with United Airlines since 2006.
 On June 21, 2012, Avianca and TACA were both officially admitted into Star Alliance.

 Avianca Holdings (2013–2019)

 On March 21, 2013, at the annual general meeting, the shareholders approved the change of corporate name from AviancaTaca Holding to Avianca Holdings.
 TACA and all other AviancaTaca airlines changed their brand to Avianca on May 28, 2013.

 As of 2017, Avianca operates the second-most daily international flights from Miami with 16, second only to American Airlines.

 In August 2018, Avianca had some operational difficulties due to problems with the platform it used to assign crew schedules.
 This resulted in the cancellation of several flights within Colombia.
-Likewise, due to the stoppage of ACDAC pilots in 2017, only in October 2018 were all flight itineraries managed by the airline restored.
+Likewise, due to the stoppage of ACDAC pilots in 2017, all flight itineraries managed by the airline were restored only in October 2018.

-On March 1, 2019, Avianca launched a subsidiary named Avianca Express, which operates ATR-72s on short regional flights within Colombia.
+On March 1, 2019, Avianca launched a subsidiary named Avianca Express, which operated ATR-72s on short regional flights within Colombia.